Vaishnavi071220/Retail_Insights_assessment_blend360/README.md

 --------
 The Retail Insights Assistant is a GenAI-powered analytics application designed to help business users analyze retail sales data through executive summaries and natural language questions.

 The system combines a structured analytical data layer with a Groq-hosted LLM and a multi-agent architecture to deliver accurate, scalable, and decision-ready insights.
-This project was built as part of the Blend360 GenAI interview assessment.

 Core Capabilities
 -----------------